oneapi-src/level-zero-spec/scripts/tools/PROG.md

 Typically, multiple queries are used to characterize a workload so the API is pool based.

 - A metric query pool is created and destroyed using ::${t}MetricQueryPoolCreate and ::${t}MetricQueryPoolDestroy calls.
-- To work with individual query object, use ::${t}MetricQueryPoolGetMetricQuery to get a handle.
+- To work with individual query object, use ::${t}MetricQueryCreate to get a handle.
 - Then insert BEGIN/END events into a command list using ::${t}CommandListAppendMetricQueryBegin and ::${t}CommandListAppendMetricQueryEnd calls.
 - Once the workload has been executed the ::${t}MetricQueryGetData returns the raw data to be later processed by ::${t}MetricGroupCalculateData.